angelside/zebra-password-changer-cli-py/README.md

 ## 🔨 Usage

-CLI app has two parameter, and they are the IP address of the printer and new password (4 digit, only numbers). _We don't have to know current password._
+CLI app has two parameters: the printer's IP address and the new password (4 digits, only numbers). _We don't have to know the current password._

 ```bash
 python main.py <IP_ADDRESS> <PASSWORD>